 Fan coil is the very simple device which is used in HVAC systems, which contains heat exchanger for heating or cooling purposes.
 These could be free-standing and some could be mounted on the ceiling or placed on stands outside the building.

 Ducting is usually referred to as a steel squared piping which works as a channel for the supply of cool air to the different events in the building.
 Ducking helps to distribute air in different areas of desire and its events have on/off capability in case if a vent needs to be closed for a reason.
 Its vents also have grills to direct the air I different directions as needed.

 The insulation material is used mostly to cover ducts which are outside the building to prevent the cool supply air from temperature rise.
 The ducts outside the building are exposed to direct sunlight and hot air and inside the building, the duct may heat up due to the heat sources inside the building like Burner.
 To prevent this heat up which causes cooling loss, ducts are insulated with insulation material.
 It may be in the form of foam or Powder or spray or just aluminum foils.
 This increases the efficiency of the Central AC unit.

 The last but not the least part of the Central AC unit is the blower.
-Blowers are used to increasing the air throw in the building.
+Blowers are used to increase the air throw in the building.
 As the ducts become longer and bend come in the way, the air throw speed decreases which are again increased by the blowers.
 Usually, AHUs and Fan Coils also contain blowers to throw the cool air gently into the building.